Main Street Forward — Park City

 Event permit trend

-Permitted special events by year — public data
+Permitted special events by year — a 22% decline worth understanding

 Lodging occupancy — ski vs. shoulder